obiwanjacobi/Zlang/docs/compiler/compiler.md

 > Compiler as language Server (LSP)

 > Compiler as (remote) debugger.
 How to interface with the hardware?
-See also Z80 In-Circuit-Emulation
+See also Z80 In-Circuit-Emulation (ICE).

 > Compiler as (remote) console.
 Coded/hashed errors are transmitted (Serial) to the compiler that can translate it into readable diagnostic text.
-This way the debug binary does not explode.
+This way the debug binary does not explode with debugging strings.

 > Compiler as Assembler (byte-code?)
+Cross CPU Abstract Assembler Language?

-> Compiler as linker (late optimizations)
+> Compiler as linker (linker map file, late optimizations)

 > Compiler as REPL (because we support Meta)